apache/cordova-docs/www/docs/en/dev/guide/platforms/ios/plugin.md

   - [Common Pitfalls](#common-pitfalls)

 This guide provides details on implementing native plugin code for the iOS platform.
-The plugin's native code can be written in either Objective-C or Swift.
+The plugin's platform-native code can be written in either Objective-C or Swift.

 Before proceeding, refer to the [Plugin Development Guide][plugin-dev] for an overview of plugin structure, plugin core files, and its common JavaScript interface.
 This guide will continue to use the _echo_ plugin, as an exmaple, which enables communication between the Cordova WebView and the native platform.